+The Actuarial Function of Storebrand Livsforsikring reports to the Managing Director and the Board.
 The responsibilities, duties and rights of the actuarial function are described in instructions approved by the Board.
 The principal task of the actuarial function is to ensure that the calculation of the technical provisions for Solvency II are reliable and suitable.
 The function shall provide a statement about the guidelines for underwriting insurance and the suitability and effectiveness for the company's reinsurance programme.
 The function shall also contribute to the work of the risk management function, particularly in relation to the underwriting risk.
 The actuarial function submits a written report to the Storebrand Livsforsikring Board at least once a year, which assesses the degree of reliability and suitability of the calculation of the technical provisions.